canadianurbaninstitute/cmhc-scaling-tool/README.md

  - Surface parking data comprised from Open Street Map using Geofabrink

 #### Unit Location Data
  - The National Address Register (NAR) sets up a standardized address structure and provides a list of valid georeferenced civic addresses in Canada.
 The addresses are extracted from Statistics Canada's Building Register and were validated by a minimum of two independent data sources.
-The Unit Location Data, due to its size, is split into provincal files
+The Unit Location Data, due to its size, is split into provincal files.
+The unit location was used to identify low-density sites using the unit cound as well as its business use (Residential, Commercial and Mixed-Use)

+#### Canada Business Data
+  - The Businesses database provides the location coordinates of businesses tracked by InfoCanada.
+It includes company name, street address, SIC or NAICS industry code.
+The business data was used to idenitfy of conversion sites such as civic anchors and gas stations using the businesses 4 and 6 digit NAICS codes

 ## Tools and Methodology

 #### housing_data_setup.r
-This script attaches the project specific Housing Data and Surface Parking data sets to the Main Street Base Network.
+This script attaches the project specific Housing Data, Surface Parking and Business data sets to the Main Street Base Network.

 The housing construction data was aggregated into 3 types
   - percentage of housing built pre 1960